I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Can we also take note of how lovely BG is the perfect paint color to go with honey oak wood?

-When I think of a dining room, I think of it being comfortable and inviting.
+When I think of a dining room, I think of it as being comfortable and inviting.
 And that is precisely the vibe that Beach Glass will provide.

 Sarah @sarahlabrieinteriors on Instagram painted her dining room walls in Beach Glass.
 Not only does it look gorgeous but it gives makes the room feel welcoming.